 1 Tax treatment of 529 Plans varies from state to state and can be a major factor in deciding which plan to select.
 Broker-sold plans often contain sales loads and higher fees and expenses than direct-sold plans.
 If your state offers a 529 plan you may want to consider what, if any, potential state income tax or other benefits it offers, before investing.
 State tax or other benefits should be one of many factors to be considered prior to making an investment decision.
 The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. PWA/PRA/FA.
 Read it carefully before you invest.
 For tax advice, consult your tax professional.

-2 Financial professional refers to Premier Wealth Advisors (PWA), Premier Relationship Advisors (PRA) and Financial Advisors (FA).
-PWA/PRAs primarily focus on a full suite of Premier products and services while FAs primarily focus on a full suite of Advance products and services.
+2 Financial professional refers to Premier Wealth Advisors (PWA), and Premier Relationship Advisors (PRA).
+PWA/PRAs focus on a full suite of Premier and Advance products and services.
 Both offer bank products through HSBC Bank USA, N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.

 3 Mutual funds, money market funds, and Exchange Traded Funds are sold by prospectus.
 Please consider the investment objectives, risks, charges and expenses carefully before investing.
 The prospectus, which contains this and other information, can be obtained by calling your HSBC Securities (USA) Inc. PWA/PRA or call 866.586.4722.
 Read it carefully before you invest.